 From one iconic view to another: take the metro (excellent service and convenient lines!) from Montmartre to the iconic Arc de Triomphe.
 When you’re in need for a workout, climb the stairs to the top and be rewarded with a spectacular view over Paris.

-Special note to the insane roundabout which has like 10 lanes without any markings.
+Special note to the insane roundabout the Arc is located on.
+This busy junction has about 10 lanes, without any markings.
 Perfect example that you need some guts to drive a car in Paris!

-You could take another metro to go to the Trocadero area, but we prefer walking the little streets, playing hide and seek with the top of the Eiffel Tower that appears now and then above the rooftops, becoming bigger and bigger by each street we take.
+You could take another metro to go to the Trocadero area, but we prefer walking the little streets while playing hide and seek with the top of the Eiffel Tower that appears now and then above the rooftops.
+Each street you take, the puddling iron monument becomes bigger and bigger, until it finally shows up.